 Forget About Gender

 This is especially important if you don’t want to know the gender of the baby until it's actually been born.
 Don’t fall into not being able to buy certain items because they’re the wrong color, or stopping yourself from decorating in this room or that.
+Get that lightweight stroller you want that will make your life easier.
 It doesn’t matter.
 They grow so fast that it literally won’t matter one bit.
 Buy what you need and go from there.

 Make A List